mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/windows-wsl.md

     ldap_sasl_bind(SIMPLE): Can't contact LDAP server (-1)
     Makefile:102: recipe for target 'start-docker' failed
     ```
 3. If you see an error like `nc: bad address 'postgres'` when running `make run-server`and PostgreSQL's container just keeps restarting, check its logs in Docker Desktop.
-You should probably see something like:
+You should see something like:

     ```
     LOG: input in flex scanner failed at file "/etc/postgresql/postgresql.conf" line 1